JEFFERSON H. MASSEY, ATTORNEY AT LAW ~ Check out our affordable prices!

 Chapter 13 Bankruptcy is a payment plan where you pay the Court and the Court pays the creditors.
 Plan payments are based specifically on that particular person’s situation.
 The Chapter 13 Plan lasts 36 to 60 months.
 In Chapter 13, you can pay as low as 1% of your unsecured debts, such as credit cards & medical bills, and not be liable for the remaining balance upon the completion of your Chapter 13.
-Chapter 13 can stop foreclosures on your home & real estate, and stop repossession of your vehicles, and other assets.
-You may re-obtain a repossessed vehicle, if you act promptly.
+Chapter 13 Bankruptcy can stop foreclosures & repossessions of your home, vehicles, etc. You may re-obtain a repossessed vehicle, if you act promptly.

 Chapter 13 Bankruptcy is also an option for those whose income is over the amount allowed by the Federal Guidelines.